sergio-ruivace/beercat/README.md

 # technical decisions

-1) I am using mock to test the controller layer.
+1. I am using mock to test the controller layer.
 This unity test is easy to develop and this layer is important because is the entrance of application.
 Integration tests are interesting because their coverage is high.
 But their development is  complex and the tests are slower than unit tests.
-2) It is interesting the adoption of DTOs to receive and send data from API.
+2. It is interesting the adoption of DTOs to receive and send data from API.
 I am not using to simplify the solution and reduce development time.
-3)There are two ways to pack the project, with and without devtools.
+3. There are two ways to pack the project, with and without devtools.
 With devtools is exclusively to development environment.
 This library can be used to hot reload the project inside the container.
 This feature can accelerate the development phase.
-4)I am using springdoc-openapi to generate the swagger api documentation 5)The library lombok is used to reduce boilerplate code.
+4. I am using springdoc-openapi to generate the swagger api documentation.
+5. The library lombok is used to reduce boilerplate code.
-6)The h2 is used as memory database.
+6. The h2 is used as memory database.
 It is light, easy to use and simplifies the development.
-7)If the beer types changes a lot, it is better use a database table.
+7. If the beer types changes a lot, it is better use a database table.
 This approach will give some flexibility.
 But I chose an enum to simplify the development and I think that is difficult to create new type of beer.
-8)In this project, I used the spring-boot to build the docker image.
+8. In this project, I used the spring-boot to build the docker image.
 It can be accomplished also with dockerfile.

 ### Reference Documentation